Database schema

 is not present in the system (not registered).
 Otherwise, the

-must match hash_of_supplied_password
+hashed_password must match hash_of_supplied_password for successfull

 login.